johnno1962/HotReloading/README.md

 To try out an example project that is already set-up, clone this fork of [SwiftUI-Kit](https://github.com/johnno1962/SwiftUI-Kit).

-To use on your project, simply add this repo as a Swift Package and rebuild.
+To use on your project, simply add this repo as a Swift Package, add the following `-Xlinker -interposable` to Debug "Other Linker Flags", and then rebuild.
 You no longer need to add a "Run Script" build phase unless you want to inject on a device, in which case add the following to start the Injection daemon.